aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/3d-model-support/supporting-obj-format-in-aspose-cad/_index.md

 ## Prerequisites

 - **Aspose.CAD Library** – Ensure that the Aspose.CAD library is installed in your .NET project.
-You can download it [here](https://releases.aspose.com/cad/net/) and view the full API reference in the [documentation](https://reference.aspose.com/cad/net/).
+You can download it [download the Aspose.CAD .NET library](https://releases.aspose.com/cad/net/) and view the full API reference in the [documentation](https://reference.aspose.com/cad/net/).
 - **Document Directory** – Create a folder for your CAD assets; we’ll refer to it as “Your Document Directory” throughout the guide.
 - **.NET Development Environment** – Visual Studio 2022 or any IDE that supports .NET 6+.